-The artist can be found on her website and on Instagram.
+The artist can be followed on her website, Facebook, Behance and Instagram.

 Amazed by the beautiful landscape illustrations of Japanese illustrator, Fumio Watanabe.
 Wish we could tell you more about the artist but there was very little information available.
 We do know that he graduated from Setsu Mode Seminar in Shinjuku City, Tokyo and is a member of Tokyo Illustrators Society.

 More of his work can be viewed on his website, Facebook and TIS (Tokyo Illustrators Society).

 Joey Guidone is “a fan of simplicity” as evidence in his work shown above.
 He currently lives and works at the foot of the Italian Alps.
 The natural born artist studied illustration at the Institute Europe di Design of Turin and Mimaster in Milan.
 His clients include but are not limited to Vanity Fair Italy, The Boston Globe, Oprah Magazine, and The Wall Street Journal.
 On the Adobe blog he says this about his inspiration: